Proto-globalization: Treaties and agreements

 Much of the trading during the proto-globalization time period was regulated by Europe.
-Globalization from an economic standpoint relied on the East India Company.
-The East India Company was a number of enterprises formed in western Europe in the 17th and 18th centuries, initially created to further trade in the East Indies.
-The company controlled trading from India to East and Southeast Asia.
+Globalization from an economic standpoint relied on the East India Companies.
+These were enterprises formed by several Western European nations in the 17th and 18th centuries, initially created to further trade in the East Indies.
+The companies controlled trading from India to East and Southeast Asia.

-One of the key contributors to globalization was the Triangular Trade and how it connected the world.
-The Triangular Trade or Triangle Trade was a system used to connect three areas of the world through trade.
+One of the key contributors to globalization was the triangular trade and how it connected the world.
+The triangular trade or triangle trade was a system used to connect three areas of the world through trade.
 Once traded, items and goods were shipped to other parts of the world, making the triangle trade a key to global trade.
 The Triangle Trade system was run by Europeans, increasing their global power.

-Europeans would sail to the West African coast and trade African kings manufactured goods (rifles and ammunition) for slave.
+Europeans would sail to the West African coast and trade African kings manufactured goods (firearms and ammunition) for slaves.
 From there slaves would be sent to the West Indies or the east coast of North America to be used for labor.
 Goods such as cotton, molasses, sugar, tobacco would be sent from these places back to Europe.
-Europe would also use their goods and trade with Asian countries for tea, cloth and spices.
+Europe would also use their goods and trade with Asian countries for tea, cloth, and spices.
 The triangle trade in a sense was an agreement for established trade routes, that led to greater global integration, which ultimately contributed to globalization.

 Along with the control Europe gained, as far as global trade, came several treaties and laws.
-In 1773, the Regulating Act was passed, regulating affairs of the company in India and London.
+The Regulating Act 1773 was passed, regulating affairs of the company in India and London.
 In 1748, the Treaty of Aix-la-Chapelle ended the War of the Austrian Succession, but failed to settle the commercial struggle between England and France in the West Indies, Africa and India.
 The treaty was an attempt at regulating trade and market expansion between the two regions, but was ultimately unsuccessful.

 Globalization at this time was hindered by war, diseases and population growth in certain areas.
 The Corn Laws were established to regulate imports and exports of grains in England, thus restricting trade and the expansion of globalization.
 The Corn Crop Laws hindered the market economy and globalization based on tariffs and import restrictions.
 Eventually, the Ricardian theory of economics became prominent and allowed for improved trade regulations, specifically with Portugal.